A reliable and automated instrument for determining the Amorphous Fraction in Polypropylene, developed for Quality Control laboratories

 The measure of the soluble (amorphous) fraction in polypropylene and other polyolefins is obtained without accurate sample weighing or manual handling of solvents.
 Neither external filtration nor solvent evaporation is necessary.

-The same analytical cycle that obtains the Amorphous Fraction also measures simultaneously the content of Ethylene and Intrinsic Viscosity for the Soluble Fraction, the Crystalline Fraction, and the Whole sample.
+The same analytical cycle that obtains the Soluble Fraction also measures the Ethylene content and Intrinsic Viscosity for the Soluble Fraction, the Crystalline Fraction, and the Whole sample.

 The following are the detectors available for CRYSTEX® QC

-The IR4 is the standard Detector integrated by default in all the Polymer Char analytical instruments.
 IR4 is a dual-wavelength infrared detector, which uses the principle of infrared absorption spectroscopy to measure the concentration and composition in polyolefins.
+Thanks to its IR4 detector, the CRYSTEX® QC system can measure XS% and ethylene content simultaneously.

 CRYSTEX® QC is controlled by an intuitive and easy-to-use software that automates the analytical process and provides tools for instrument maintenance and advanced operations.